 The Speech and Language Clinic serves the university and surrounding community by providing clinical services as part of the professional preparation of students in the department of Communication Sciences and Disorders.
 All students have had the necessary coursework and are closely supervised by certified, licensed speech-language pathologists.
 The Clinic adheres to all recognized standards of ethical practice and relevant federal and state regulations.

 The Clinic provides evaluation and treatment services, usually on an individual basis, to children and adults who have a variety of communication disorders, including articulation, phonology, language, fluency, and voice.
-The Clinic also provides instruction for adults in accent or dialect reduction.
 The UWM Speech and Language Clinic provides equal access to services for all individuals regardless of age, race, religion, color, sex, national origin, ancestry, disability, sexual orientation, or any other characteristic protected by federal or state law.

 Adult Neurogenic Clinic